pelican-eggs/eggs/game_eggs/steamcmd_servers/arma/arma3/README.md

 ### Installation Requirements

 - A valid, **real** Steam account, with **Steam Guard turned off**, is required to install the server (default "anonymous" login cannot be used).
+This account *does not* need to own Arma 3.
 For security reasons it is [recommended by Valve](https://developer.valvesoftware.com/wiki/SteamCMD#With_a_Steam_account) that you create a new Steam account just for your dedicated servers.
-This account *does not* need to own Arma 3.
 - For automatic Steam Workshop mod downloading to work, the Steam account *does* need to own Arma 3.
 However, this is optional functionality, and mods can be manually uploaded to the server if desired.
 Hosts may feel free to change the "Disable Mod Downloads/Updates" variable to `1` if they would not like to offer it's functionality to clients.

 ___

 ### Server Ports

 Default server ports are listed below, but the Main port can be any port.
-There are three more ports after the Main port are relative to the Main port (For example: The BattlEye port is always 4 ports higher than the main port). **All four ports are required for normal server behavior.** It is [recommended](https://community.bistudio.com/wiki/Arma_3:_Dedicated_Server#Port_Forwarding) that each server be 100 ports separate from each other.
+There are three more ports after the Main port that are relative to the Main port (For example: The BattlEye port is always 4 ports higher than the Main port). **All four ports are required for normal server behavior.** It is [recommended](https://community.bistudio.com/wiki/Arma_3:_Dedicated_Server#Port_Forwarding) that each server be 100 ports separate from each other.

 | Port | Default (UDP) |
 |---------|---------|